 What Causes Poor Circulation in Legs and Feet?

-Causes of Poor Circulation in the Legs that Aren’t PAD-Related
+Other Causes of Poor Circulation in the Legs

-Signs of poor circulation in the legs due to DVT include sudden swelling, pain, or tenderness in the leg, and skin that feels warmer than usual.
-Chest pain, difficulty breathing, pale or bluish skin, and sweating can all be signs of a clot that has broken away from the leg and become a pulmonary embolism.
-If you experience these symptoms, seek emergency medical care.
+Deep vein thrombosis(DVT) is another serious condition that obstructs blood flow in the leg.
+DVT occurs when a blood clot forms in the deep veins of the leg, impacting circulation.
+This clot can break away and cut off the blood flow to the lungs, causing a life-threatening condition called pulmonary embolism.
+Signs of poor circulation in the legs due to DVT include sudden swelling, pain, or tenderness in the leg and skin that feels warmer than usual.
+Chest pain, difficulty breathing, pale or bluish skin, and sweating can all be signs of a pulmonary embolism.
+If you experience these symptoms, seek immediate medical care.

 What Does Poor Circulation in Your Feet and Legs Look Like?

-At USA Vascular Centers, our skilled vascular doctors perform all three of these minimally invasive treatments in our state-of-the-art outpatient centers.
-In addition, our outpatient centers are certified by the Accreditation Association for Ambulatory Health Care, demonstrating our commitment to the highest standards for patient care.
+At USA Vascular Centers, our skilled doctors perform all three of these minimally invasive treatments in our state-of-the-art outpatient centers.
+Our centers are certified by the Accreditation Association for Ambulatory Health Care, demonstrating our commitment to the highest standards for patient care.

-During an angiogram, contrast dye is injected into the vascular system.
-Our vascular specialists will use this dye, along with X-ray imaging, to help find the exact location of a blockage.
+- Angiogram: Contrast dye is injected into the vascular system, which our vascular specialists use (in conjunction with X-ray imaging) to find the exact location of a blockage.

 Schedule Your Appointment